 xrd_simulator.templates.get_uniform_powder_sample(sample_bounding_radius, number_of_grains, unit_cell, sgname, strain_tensor=array([[0., 0., 0.], [0., 0., 0.], [0., 0., 0.]]), path_to_cif_file=None)[source]

-Generate a polycyrystal with grains overlayed at the origin and orientations drawn uniformly.
+Generate a polycrystal with grains overlayed at origin, uniform orientations.

 • sample_bounding_radius (float) – Bounding radius of sample.
 All tetrahedral crystal elements will be overlayed within a sphere of sample_bounding_radius radius.